codecasupport/playbook/docs/feedback.md

 # Feedback

-The Code California Playbook is an evolving document, and we welcome your feedback!
+The Code CA Open Source Playbook is an evolving document, and we welcome your feedback!

 ## How to give feedback